othmamo/MultithreadedEchoServer/README.md

 # MultithreadedEchoServer
-Multithreaded echo server using the producer-consumer model built in c.
+Multithreaded echo server using the producer-consumer model built in c.<br/>

+The program takes the the port number as a parameter.<br/>